Use Facebook or an email

 Bernhard currently resides in upper Austria with his wife Linda and their daughter Angelina.

 Randy is a native of Texas and was raised on a small farm and ranch northeast of Dallas.
 He holds a Bachelor of Science degree in Chemical Engineering from Texas Tech University as well as an MBA from Texas A&M University in Kingsville.
-He joined ExxonMobil in 1979 and is currently the Regional Vice President for Africa for the ExxonMobil Production Company where he oversees all operating and business performance matters in African countries where ExxonMobil produces hydrocarbons.
-Over his 36 year career, he and his wife, Cindy, have lived in Texas, Kansas, Alberta, and Nigeria.
-That said, Randy completed his private license while in high school and has owned an airplane longer than he's owned a home.
+He joined ExxonMobil in 1979 and recently retired after holding Regional Vice President positions for the Americas and more recently in Africa for the ExxonMobil Production Company where he oversaw all operating and business performance matters within both portfolios.
+Over his 39 year career, he and his wife, Cindy, have lived in Texas, Kansas, Alberta, and Nigeria.
+That said, Randy completed his private flying license while in high school and has owned an airplane longer than he's owned a home.

 Chick’s background is in engineering, construction and development.